 - What is the average sentence for DUI manslaughter?

-Remember, DUI manslaughter and you need a skilled DUI manslaughter attorney on your side.
-Call us for a free evaluation at (727) 531-2926 anytime, 24-7!
+Remember, you need a skilled attorney on your side with experience handling a DUI manslaughter charge.
+Call us for a free private consultation at (727) 531-2926 anytime, 24-7!

 Even the most innocent of choices can lead to devastating consequences.